Biobix/proteoformer/Information/README.txt

 	Igenomes:
 	---------
+	We provide a script to create the Igenomes folder structure (https://github.com/Biobix/proteoformer/blob/master/Information/get_igenomes.py)
 	Install the igenomes in a specific igenomes_root folder and make sure it is accessible to the galaxy user.

+	Full Igenomes can also be downloaded here:
 	(http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn)

 		- gtf file: 					IGENOMES_ROOT/Mus_musculus/Ensembl/GRCm38/Annotation/Genes/genes.gtf